-I love movies, so much so that during my first two years of undergrad, I watched all 400 films nominated to be on AFI's 100 Years, 100 Movies list.
-I figured if they were good enough to be nominated, they were probably pretty good, and that these 400 movies probably represented the canon of American film.
+During my freshman and sophomore years in college I watched all 400 films nominated to be on AFI's 100 Years, 100 Movies list.
+I figured if they were good enough to be nominated, they were probably pretty good, and that these 400 movies represented the canon of American film.
 Watching the AFI list was an incredible journey through film, and recently, I watched Mark Cousins' 15-part, 900-minute documentary The Story of Film, itself an incredible journey through time and around the globe.

 According to Cousins, his epic project began after he blogged that someone should write a book about film in the vein of Ernst Gombrich's The Story of Art, a history of art from ancient times to the modern era focusing on innovation.
 Eventually, Cousins realized he would have to be that person, which led to a book and film of the same name.

 My gripe about all literature classes everywhere is that the professor focuses not on what makes the novels under consideration works of art, but on the explicit or implicit politics of race, gender, and class within the novel.
-Despite the end of the Theory Wars and the embrace of New Historicism, lit classes are still heavily steeped in post-colonial, feminist, and Marxist "theory."
+Despite the end of the Theory Wars and the embrace of New Historicism, lit classes are still heavily steeped in post-colonial, feminist, Marxist and other critical theories.
 What do students learn in these classes?
 That low and behold, if we look at old novels, they aren't as politically progressive as we are.
-Egad!

 So in all my many years sitting in lit classes, I never learned about the development of prose fiction as an art, from its beginnings until now.
 After watching The Story of Film, I went hunting for similar books about the novel.
 Here is what is out there: